WRTeam-in/elite_quiz_doc/docs/web/deploy.md

 2. Configure your DNS settings to point to your hosting provider
 3. Add SSL certificate for HTTPS (many hosting providers offer this automatically)

-## Performance Optimization

-For optimal performance, consider:

-- Enabling GZIP compression on your server
-- Setting up proper cache headers
-- Using a Content Delivery Network (CDN)
-- Implementing lazy loading for images and components